 This partnership project, supported by organisations such as Lincolnshire Rivers Trust and Lincolnshire Wildlife Trust, as well as local landowners, secured 60% of the project costs from the EU's European Regional Development Fund (ERDF) and was provided with 40% in matched funding between the four other funding partners.

 What We Are Doing

-These Projects Will Involve:
+These Projects Involved: